-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Mitigation Measures Fire suppression systems under any alternative will be required to meet International Fire Code standards and Department of Health requirements for fire flow and pressure.
-Specific building designs will determine these requirements at the time building permit applications are submitted to the City.
+Potential Impacts Mitigation Measures .
+Based on current water usage and projected water demand associated with the City Heights project, the City's existing water treatment facilities could be capable of serving the water needs of the project through development of the first 300 to 400 ERUs.
+In the event that a treatment capacity trigger point is reached prior to that, it is the responsibility of the City to construct an expansion to the water treatment plant.
+The maximum fire flow requirement in the City of Cle .
+Fire suppression systems under any alternative will be Elum is 480,000 gallons for a demand of 4,000 gallons required to meet International Fire Code standards and per minute for a 2-hour duration.
+Residential fire flow Department of Health requirements for fire flow and requirements are 120,000 gallons for a demand of 1,000 pressure.
+Specific building designs will determine these gallons per minute for a 2-hour duration.
+These requirements at the time building permit applications requirements would be the same for either Alternative 1 are submitted to the City. or 2. .
 Depending on how Alternative 1 or 2 development is phased and connected into the City's existing water system, City Heights may utilize the City's existing water storage facilities to meet fire flow requirements.
-Additional facilities for fire flow may be required.
-Fire flow storage would be provided at the start of vertical construction of any residential or commercial structure. .
-If the water storage requirements of the City Heights development require the construction of one or more new reservoirs, all reasonable efforts will be made to locate these facilities with minimal visual impacts. .
-Either a Satellite Management Agency or a Homeowners' Association (HOA) would become a certified operator of Group A community water system(s) under Alternative 3A.
-If an HOA became the certified operator, three trained employees would be required to manage the system. .
-Multiple water systems under multiple ownerships in Alternative 3B would be required to comply with Department of Health and Kittitas County regulations for water treatment, storage, and fire flow (depending on the capacity of the source for the individual systems). .
+Additional facilities for fire flow may be required. .
+Fire flow storage would be provided at the start of vertical construction of any residential or commercial structure.
+The operational water storage requirements of the City .
+If the water storage requirements of the City Heights Heights development would range from approximately development require the construction of one or more 20,500 gallons to 19,080 gallons if Alternative 1 or 2 is new reservoirs, all reasonable efforts will be made to selected for implementation within the City limits. locate these facilities with minimal visual impacts.
+Kittitas County uses the same guidelines for the design .
+Either a Satellite Management Agency or a of water systems; therefore, it is assumed that the Homeowners' Association (HOA) would become a average daily water demand, fire flow requirements, certified operator of Group A community water operational storage and standby storage to serve system(s) under Alternative 3A.
+If an HOA became the Alternative 3A would be the same as Alternative 2 if certified operator, three trained employees would be the project is developed within the City. required to manage the system.
+Alternative 3B would operate on a non-municipal water .
+Multiple water systems under multiple ownerships in system for which the average daily demand (ADD) Alternative 3B would be required to comply with factor for single-family homes is higher (350 gpd per Department of Health and Kittitas County regulations connection).
+Total estimated ADD for 500 homes in for water treatment, storage, and fire flow (depending Alternative 3B would be approximately 0.175 mgd. on the capacity of the source for the individual systems). .
 The potential effects on other water users within the basin of individual wells to serve Alternative 3B will have been considered by Ecology in the process to approve the Northland Resources water right transfer, regardless of which City Heights alternative is selected for implementation.
+Significant Unavoidable Adverse Impacts: No net loss of